JulioCandela1993/WebApplication_AWS/README.md

 # Experimentation

 ## Task 4.1: Download the repository for the Web App

+The resources and changes for the web server can be found in the following repository: https://github.com/JulioCandela1993/eb-django-express-signup.git

 ## Task 4.2: Create an IAM Policy and Role